26.8K Views 12 months ago

 Why Tahini is a Great Dairy Replacement

-Two tablespoons of tahini has 8 grams of protein, 15 percent of your daily iron needs and 4 percent of your daily calcium needs – in just two tablespoons.
-It’s also free of cholesterol and harmful fats unlike dairy-based dressings, and free of sugar unlike most fat-free dressings on the market that also include artificial flavors and/or preservatives.
+Two tablespoons of tahini have 8 grams of protein, 15 percent of your daily iron needs, and 4 percent of your daily calcium needs – in just two tablespoons.
+It’s also free of cholesterol and harmful fats, unlike dairy-based dressings, and free of sugar, unlike most fat-free dressings on the market that also include artificial flavors and/or preservatives.

 But the best part is, tahini can stand as a base for many flavors, whether savory or sweet.
 A classic tahini salad dressing includes: tahini, lemon, garlic, lemon and black pepper.
 That’s a great recipe and certainly not one to be reckoned with, but there are some other recipes you can make in just minutes that are also a great option when you need a change of pace.